Tag Archives: Equity Research

 Discounted Cashflow (DCF) Modelling

-It’s a method of valuation used to determine the present value of an investment based on its future cash flows.
-It helps to calculate how much an investment is worth today based on future returns.
-This can be applied to any investment or purchase of stock by company owners.
-It is a valuation method that can be used for private-held companies.
+This valuation method determines the present value of an investment based on its future cash flows.
+It helps investors calculate how much an investment is worth today by projecting future returns.
+Company owners can apply this method to any investment or stock purchase, including privately held companies.
 DCF uses a discount rate to determine whether the future cash flows of investment are worth investing in.
 The discount rate is a risk-free rate of return.

 Quarterly Earnings Review

-A quarterly earnings report has been used to report results every quarter.
-Net income, EPS, earnings from continuing operations, and net sales are included in earnings reports.
+Companies use quarterly earnings reports to disclose their financial performance every quarter.
+These reports include key metrics such as net income, earnings per share (EPS), earnings from continuing operations, and net sales.
 One can assess a company’s financial health and determine whether it is worth its investment by examining quarterly earnings reports.

 Earnings Call Review

-The information gleaned from earnings calls is used by analysts to conduct a fundamental study of the company.
+Analysts use the information gleaned from earnings calls to conduct a fundamental study of the company.
 The company’s financial accounts are the starting point for fundamental research.
 Analysts will scrutinize these documents and listen to verbal indications from corporate management all through the earnings call.
 During an earnings call, analysts may inquire about main concepts or specific details in the footnotes, such as inventory and “less accumulated depreciation” sections.

 Equity and Industry Themed Reports